 As set forth herein, EPA received numerous individual comments from various RFS stakeholders, most of which are available in the public docket for this action; however, some of the comments from petitioning small refineries provided unique, refinery-specific information submitted under claims of confidentiality that are, therefore, being addressed in appendices that will be provided only to the individual commenters.
-EPA has carefully considered all comments received and provides responses to those comments in Appendix B and in confidential, refineryspecific appendices to this action.
-While this final action adjudicates 69 SRE petitions for the 2016-2021 compliance years, many small refineries' comments raised arguments and provided data applicable to more than one of their pending SRE petitions.
-EPA considered and responded to all information relevant to the remanded 2018 SRE petitions in the April 2022 SRE Denial.
-In this action, EPA considers and responds to comments relating to 69 SRE petitions for the 2016- 2021 compliance years.
+EPA has carefully considered all comments received and provides responses to those comments in Appendix B and in confidential, refinery-specific appendices to this action.
+While this final action adjudicates 69 SRE petitions for the 2016-2021 compliance years, many small refineries' comments raised arguments and provided to all information relevant to the remanded 2018 SRE petitions in the April 2022 SRE Denial.
+In this action, EPA considers and responds to comments relating to 69 SRE petitions for the 2016-2021 compliance years.